Aryanjstar/JAVA-Alpha/README.md

 # JAVA Alpha
- I Will Upload Here Whatever I Have Leant
+ I Will Upload Here Whatever I Have Learnt